 5) Play every event at the Sierra Series FINALLY.

-I’ve never done this, though it’s been a goal of mine ever year.
-It’s 7 tournaments this year and it includes (and removes) a few traditional courses, so it’ll be a pretty interesting year.
+I’ve never done this, though it’s been a goal of mine every year.
+It’s comprised of seven tournaments this year and it includes (and removes) a few traditional courses, so it’ll be a pretty interesting year.
 Dayton is in for a 2 day tourney (never been done before I don’t think) and Truckee Regional is out (yay because I don’t like the course, boo because I tend to shoot it well).
 Kirkwood is in, which is cool as I’ve never played there.